Home

 4. What is the maximum temperature acceptable in the enclosure?

-5. What is the average and maximum temperature range of the ambient air?
+5. What are the average and maximum temperature ranges of the ambient air?

 6. Is a specifically maintained temperature range required?